LSanten/MMS-Bubbles/Zettelkasten/MILIT-B.md

 ![](../media/cleanshot_2023-11-28-at-07-50-34@2x.png)

 Relative to Israel's size, it is the largest arms dealer.
-Spends 24 bln dollar / a year on military
+Spends 24 bln dollar / a year on military.
+The US department of Defense is the second largest employer world-wide, and per capita, it is more than 4x larger than the Indian defence department (which is the largest employer world-wide) [[MILIT-A]].

 ![](../media/cleanshot_2023-11-28-at-07-53-33@2x.png)
 climate change is being talked about as a "security threat" to national security.
 Threat to operations of the military (sea bases), or poor countries becoming a threat to rich countries due to conflict and migration - so migration needs to be controlled.